gt-shara/gt-shara.github.io/README.md

 `shara`, given a CHC system `S` in SMT2 format, attempts to determine if `S` has a solution.

-After building `shara`, to determine if a CHC system in file `chcs.smt2` has a solution, run the command
+After building `shara` in directory `SHARA_DIR`, to determine if a CHC system in file `chcs.smt2` has a solution, run the command

 ```shell
 $ SHARA_DIR/z3 chcs.smt2